Yom HaAtzmaut 2022 celebrations in Israel.

 Yom Ha’atzmaut – Independence Day

 At 8pm on the eve of the 5th of Iyar, the heavy sadness of Remembrance Day turns into joy as official and public Independence Day activities start.
 Usually there are free concerts, dancers, singers and artists perform at venues country-wide and fireworks light up the sky.
-Street vendors sell felafel, Israeli flags and party items.
+Street vendors sell falafel, Israeli flags and party items.
 People go out and many party late into the night.
-It is usually a fun and festive evening but Covid-19 restrictions may affect the celebrations.
+It’s a fun and festive evening.

 Yom Ha’Atzmaut Celebrations